gbroxey/blog/wip5.md

 You can think about this longer and eventually get $\frac{\pi}{4} = 1 - \frac{1}{3} + \frac{1}{5} - \frac{1}{7} + \ldots$ if you want.

 ## Addendum B - Using More Symmetry

+## Appendix C - Binary Search for Mediants and Edges

 ---